cwgaldino/inkslide/README.rst

 #. ``=<layer>, <layer2>, <layer3>``
     Copy layer.
 Current layer is disregarded and <layer> is copied (use =, ==, ===, ... to avoid having two layers with the same name).
 Note that, ``=`` can copy layers that are hidden (``#``).
 #. ``goto:<path-to-another-inkscape-file>``
-    Defines the filepath of inkscape file of subsequent layers.
+    Defines the filepath of Inkscape file of subsequent layers.
 Presentation can be split in multiple files.